aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 Rect4d
 ~~~

 What if I want integers, but 64-bits long?
-Maybe I'll use an explicit-size primitive,
+Maybe I'll use an explicit size primitive,
 and that will reflect on other names as well:

 ~~~